MystenLabs/plinko-poc/setup/README.md

 To initialize the house data after deploying your smart contracts and populating `.env` files, you must run the `src/setupHouseData.ts` file.

-This script configures the necessary parameters like the `multiplier array` for the game, the `public key` of the house, the `house_cap` and the `initial house balace`.
+This script configures the necessary parameters like the `multiplier array` for the game, the `public key` of the house, the `house_cap` and the `initial house balance`.

 ### Steps to follow: